kyleanicholson/learn-programming-notes/Reference Notes/Abdul Bhari DSA.md

 - **Data Structure**: Arrangement of collection of data items so that operations on that data can be done efficiently.
 - Where do data structures live?
 	- Main memory (RAM)
+	- Applications can use data structures for arranging their data.
 - When a program (stored on HD) is run, it is brought into main memory.
 Then the CPU executes that program.
 - Data is also brought into the main memory (for example a MS Word document) -- cannot be processed when in the hard drive.
-- Data arrangement on the hard drive is a database (rather than a data structure.)
-- Applications can use data structures for arranging their data.
+- **Database**: Storage for large amounts of data that is stored